 - Who is using a previously taught teaching point well?

-- Who has been innovative and tried something new the class would benefit hearing from?
+- Who has been innovative and tried something new that the class would benefit hearing about?

 - Who have you conferenced with?
 What elements of that conference can you promote?

 - Who hasn’t had a chance to share recently?